Enso21/Stories/docs/markdown/charlotte-quotes.md

 > I'm going to try to find some good wee woo pics.

 > by the cube rule of food, you're calzoning me.

+> If you ever take feet pics in stockings...